bkazemi/trop/README.md

 ```
 The first word is the alias; The second word is the primary tracker.
 Both these entries
 are required.
 The alias and all tracker entries must NOT contain any spaces.
 There must
-be a space on both sides of the alias-primary tracker seperator (the colon).
+be a space on both sides of the alias-primary tracker separator (the colon).
 Secondary tracker entries must contain a \`+' symbol as the first non-whitespace character,
 followed by a space, then the tracker entry.
 There may not be more than one unique tracker URL entry
 in any alias.
 Any number of secondary trackers may be specified.
 You may interactively add trackers